bookwyrm-social/documentation/content/running_bookwyrm/reverse-proxy.md

 If everything worked correctly, your BookWyrm instance should now be externally accessible.

 *Note: the `proxy_set_header Host $host;` is essential; if you do not include it, incoming messages from federated servers will be rejected.*

+*Note: the location of the ssl certificates may vary depending on the OS of your server*